 Common and important cause of white lesions in the mouth

-- This term was formerly used to describe all white lesions of the oral mucosa, but should now be reserved for those of unknown cause or those that are considered to be premalignant.
+- This term was formerly used to describe all white lesions of the oral mucosa, but is now given to those cases of unknown cause or those cases that are considered to be premalignant.

-- A small but significant proportion of such lesions will progress to become malignant.
-Referral for biopsy is required.
+- Referral for biopsy is required to exclude or diagnose malignancy.
 However, most white lesions in the mouth are relatively benign keratoses caused by friction from teeth, cheek biting or tobacco smoking.

-- A variety of treatments have been used to try and encourage resolution of leukoplakic lesions and prevent malignant transformation, but their efficacy is unproven.
+- Various treatments have been used to try to encourage resolution of leukoplakic lesions and prevent malignant transformation, but their efficacy is unproven.

-- This is an white, asymptomatic lesion, usually on the lateral margin of the tongue.
+- This is a white, asymptomatic lesion, usually on the lateral margin of the tongue.

 - It is associated with the Epstein-Barr virus and with immunocompromise.

-- Treatment options include systemic antiviral therapy (eg acyclovir 800 mg five times a day), topical therapy with podophyllin or retinoic acid, or cryotherapy.
+- Treatment options include systemic antiviral therapy (eg, aciclovir 800 mg five times a day), topical therapy with podophyllin or retinoic acid, or cryotherapy.

-For more details on both of these conditions see separate related article Leukoplakia.
+For more details on both of these conditions see separate article Leukoplakia.

 - Refer for biopsy and follow-up to exclude or monitor for malignancy.

-- There is a small risk of developing malignancy, so follow-up is required, although as yet it is not clear if surveillance of such cases is definitely associated with better outcomes.
+- There is a small risk of developing malignancy, so long-term follow-up is required.

 Pigmented oral lesions